M66B/FairEmail/FAQ.md

 * Outlook: see [question 14](#user-content-faq14)
 * Microsoft Exchange: see [question 8](#user-content-faq8)

+## Planned features

+* Notifications per account
+* Fixed action bar conversations
+* Password protected export file
+* Signature per identity
+* Keep conversations open (for previous/next navigation)
+* Microsoft OAuth

+Anything on this list is in random order and *might* be added in the near future.

 ## Frequently requested features

 * Previewing message text in notifications: this is not possible because the message text is initially not downloaded.